steve4744/WhatIsThis/README.md

 ## Dependencies
 Following Mojang's decision to require Java 16 for Minecraft 1.17+, this plugin also now requires a minimum Java version of 16.

-From version 4.0 of this plugin, it requires servers to be running a minimum of Java 16 and Minecraft/Spigot 1.17+.
+From version 4.0 of this plugin, it requires servers to be running a minimum of Java 16 and Minecraft/Spigot 1.17 or 1.18.

 The legacy version of the plugin, v3.4, is supported on Minecraft/Spigot 1.13.2 through to 1.16.5.

+PlaceholderAPI is required to use this plugin's placeholders.

 ## Commands & Permissions
 ```